 NEVER Use These Things to Clean a Cell Phone

 It is essential to avoid excess moisture when cleaning, which can damage interior electronics.
 Most cell phone screens, especially smartphones' glass surfaces, have an oleophobic coating that repels oils from hands and fingers.
-The coating's effectiveness will lessen over time but using anything abrasive on the glass will hasten the loss of effectiveness and scratch the surface permanently.
+The coating's effectiveness will lessen over time but using anything abrasive on the glass will hasten the loss and scratch the surface permanently.

 7 Easy Steps for a Germ-Free Cell Phone